Ultrametric Cluster Hierarchies: I Want 'em All!

-Given this, we will conclude the proof by showing how to reduce the general problems of $k$-means and $k$-median clustering to this $k$-center algorithm.
+Given this, we will conclude the proof by showing how to reduce the general problem of $(k, z)$-clustering (such as $k$-means) to this $k$-center algorithm.
 We will consider these through the lens of the \emph{cost-decreases} of placing $k$-means or $k$-median centers in an ultrametric.
 That is, if we have an optimal solution for some value of $k$, then the optimal solution for $k+1$ centers will have a lower cost.
-Thus, there is a cost-decrease associated with each center.
+Thus, there is a cost-decrease associated with placing each optimal center.
 Our key observation is that these cost-decreases \emph{themselves} satisfy the strong triangle inequality.
 We will also show that greedily choosing centers that maximize these cost-decreases gives optimal $k$-means and $k$-median solutions in an ultrametric.
-Putting the pieces together, these results imply that we can simply apply the $k$-center algorithm in the LCA-tree of cost-decreases to get optimal $k$-means and $k$-median solutions.
+Putting the pieces together, these results imply that we can apply the $k$-center algorithm in the LCA-tree of cost-decreases to get optimal $k$-means and $k$-median solutions.

-\paragraph{Notation.} Throughout this section, we use $T$ to represent an arbitrary rooted tree with root $r$.
+\paragraph{Notation.} We use $T$ to represent an arbitrary rooted tree with root $r$.
 We use $\eta$ to represent arbitrary internal nodes and $\ell$ to represent arbitrary leaves.
 We also assume that every internal node $\eta$ in the tree is equipped with a value, which we write by $d(\eta)$.
-We also use the notation $\eta_i \preceq \eta_j$ to indicate that $\eta_j$ lies on the path from $\eta_i$ to $r$.
+We use the notation $\eta_i \preceq \eta_j$ to indicate that $\eta_j$ lies on the path from $\eta_i$ to $r$.
 We use $\text{children}(\eta)$ and $\text{parent}(\eta)$ to indicate the direct children and parent of a node.
 Lastly, we use the notation from \cite{dasgupta_objective} with $\ell_i \lor \ell_j$ denoting the lowest common ancestor (LCA) of a set of nodes/leaves and $T[\eta]$ denoting the subtree rooted at $\eta$.
 Thus, $T[\ell_i \lor \ell_j]$ is the smallest subtree containing both $\ell_i$ and $\ell_j$.

 For notation on clustering, we define $(k, z)$-clustering as finding the set of centers $\mathbf{C} \in T$ with $|\bC| = k$ which minimize

 This corresponds to $k$-median and $k$-means for $z=1$ and $z=2$, respectively.
 We also define $k$-center clustering as finding the $\bC$ which minimizes